ranzyblessings/roi-project-planner-ai/README.md

 constraints.
 It sends requests to the ROI Project Planner backend for further processing.

 To support AI functions, we utilize **TensorFlow**, **Pandas**, **NumPy**, and **Scikit-learn** for tasks such as data processing, machine learning model development, and performance optimization.
+Specifically, we train a TensorFlow model to learn project selection, optimizing decision-making based on historical data and financial constraints.

 [![Run Tests](https://github.com/ranzyblessings/roi-project-planner-ai/actions/workflows/build-and-test.yaml/badge.svg)](https://github.com/ranzyblessings/roi-project-planner-ai/actions/workflows/build-and-test.yaml)